-We did some research on what people want to know when they are planning a family safari as well as the clear and informative answers that go with the questions.
+We did some research on what people want to know when they are planning a safari to the Kruger National Park and its private concessions

 Will I have cellphone signal in the park?

 Tech addicts and mobile junkies will be relieved to know they are not entirely cut off from the rest of the world.
 Most parts of the Kruger National Park have mobile coverage, with rest camps and private lodges providing the strongest signal.
-For quick reference, take a look at the Kruger Park Cell Phone Coverage Map.
 Please note the use of mobile phones on game drives is not permitted in the Kruger Park so as not to disturb the animals.

 Am I safe from wild animals during the night?